 See clause 3 of Recommendation ITU-T A.7.
 A list of participants will be maintained for reference purposes and reported to the parent group.

-It is important to mention that the participation in this Focus Group has to be based on contributions and active participations.
+It is important to mention that the participation in this Focus Group has to be based on contributions and active participation.

 2.7 Administrative support